-Updated: Vicksburg primary election results coming in - The Vicksburg Post
+Updated: All precincts now reporting in Tuesday's primary - The Vicksburg Post

-With 10 out of eleven precincts reporting, Shawn Jackson and Troy Kimble appear headed to an April 27 runoff to see who will earn the Democratic Party nomination for mayor.
+With all precincts reporting, Shawn Jackson and Troy Kimble have advanced April 27 runoff to see who will earn the Democratic Party nomination for mayor.

-Thus far, Kimble leads Jackson, 635-622, with former South Ward Alderman Willis Thompson third with 386 votes.
-Currently, Kimble has earned 38.65 percent of the vote compared to Jackson’s 37.86 percent.
-If neither of the candidates earn 50 percent plus one vote then the top two vote-getters will move on to a runoff on April 27.
+Kimble and Jackson both earned 663 votes in Tuesday’s primary, with former South Ward Alderman Willis Thompson finishing third with 410 votes.
+With neither of the candidates earning 50 percent plus one vote then the top two vote-getters will move on to a runoff on April 27.

-In the race for the Democratic nomination for South Ward Alderman, with four precincts reporting, Vickie Bailey has pulled further ahead of T.J.
-Mayfield, now leading 341-237.
+In the race for the Democratic nomination for South Ward Alderman, with all precincts reporting, Vickie Bailey defeated T.J.
+Mayfield, 388-283, to move on to June’s general election where she will face incumbent South Ward Alderman Alex Monsour.

+Monsour, a Republican, did not have any primary challengers and automatically advanced to the general election.

 In the race for North Ward Alderman, incumbent Michael Mayfield has won re-election with all six of the precincts in the North Ward already reporting.
 Mayfield defeated challenger Alfred Webb by a margin of 792-324.

-Note: Updated: All precincts now reporting in Tuesday’s primary